How to Buy a BBQ Smoker | Buying Guide

 Fairly thick steel retains heat decently, and most have simple analog controls

-Unique cooking systems and helpful features distinguish these smokers from Economy models
+Unique cooking systems and helpful features distinguish these smokers from Entry-level models

 Generally designed to meet a certain, low price point rather than a level of performance